MeetDalwadi/HandSpeak/Readme.md

 # HandSpeak - Sign Language Communication System

+HandSpeak is a comprehensive platform designed to bridge the communication gap between the deaf/mute community and others through Sign Language.
+The system uses advanced Computer Vision and Deep Learning techniques to facilitate seamless communication.

 ## 👨‍💻 Team Members

 This project was collaboratively developed by the following team members as part of CVMU Hackathon 3.0: